Nexai-net/democrite/README.md

 In accordance with Orleans terminology, a grain is a virtual actor that can appear in any compatible silo, with its state being restored if necessary.<br />

 In Orleans, to invoke a grain, one must request a proxy instance from the **IGrainFactory**.
-This proxy seamlessly manages the communication between the caller and the call.
+This proxy seamlessly manages the communication between the caller and the called.
 This is why a grain consists of an interface and an implementation, allowing the proxy to inherit the interface.<br />

-With Democrite, there is no need to explicitly call the grain yourself : Democrite handles this based on the configuration.<br />
+With Democrite, there is no need to explicitly call the grain yourself, it will do it for you based on the configuration. <br />

-This is the reason we refer to them as **Virtual Grains** (**VGrain**), to denote a behavior that does not involve direct call consumption.
+This is the reason we refer to them as **Virtual Grains** (**VGrain**), to denote a behavior that prevent direct call consumption.

 ### Sequences

 A **Sequence** is a series of virtual grains executed sequentially, where the output of one can be used as input for the next **VGrain**. <br />

-The aim is to set up this sequence just once and save it in a database.
+The aim is to set up this sequence description just once and save it in a database.
 To run the sequence, only its unique identifier (**Uid**) is required.

 > [!IMPORTANT]
 > Currently, only local declarations are supported.